-Most of our clients work with multiple payment providers, and paying all the fees across all the vendors ends up being pretty resource-draining.
+Most of our clients work with multiple payment providers, and paying all the online payment processing fees across all the vendors ends up being pretty resource-draining.
 Of course, you can’t wholly avoid paying fees, but you surely can try minimising the amount you have to pay.
 In this article, we’ll tell you how to do it.

-But before we start sniffing out the ways to save on fees, let’s drill down to payment processing fees basics.
+But before we start sniffing out the ways to save on fees, let’s drill down to online payment processing fees basics.